If you’re planning to rock a set of press-on nails (or if you’re already doing so), learning how to remove nail glue is essential.

 Step-by-Step Removal Methods

-There are a lot of ways to break down nail glue — some are fast but a little drying, like using acetone, while others are slow but very gentle on the skin, like using oil or soap and water.
+There are a lot of ways to break down nail glue — some are fast but a little drying, like using acetone, while others are slow but very gentle on the skin and nails, like using oil or soap and water.
 Choose the best method for you depending on how much time and patience you have, as well as how much nail glue you actually need to remove.

 Removing Nail Glue With Acetone